TheOfficialFloW/h-encore/README.md

    `h-encore/license/ux0_temp_game_PCSG90096_license_app_PCSG90096` and rename the just pasted file `temp.bin` to ` 6488b73b912a753a492e2714e9b38bc7.rif`.
 Again, this file should be in the same folder as `VITA_PATH.TXT`.
 7. Start qcma and within the qcma settings set the option `Use this version for updates` to `FW 0.00 (Always up-to-date)`.
 8. Launch Content Manager on your PS Vita and connect it to your computer, where you then need to select `PC -> PS Vita System`, and after that you select `Applications`.
 If you see an error message about System Software, you should simply reboot your device to solve it.
-   This should create a folder at `PS Vita/APP/xxxxxxxxxxxxxxxx` on your computer (see qcma settings where this folder is), where the folder `xxxxxxxxxxxxxxxx` represents the AID (account ID and 16 characters long) that you need to insert [here](http://cma.henkaku.xyz/).
+   This should create a folder at `PS Vita/APP/xxxxxxxxxxxxxxxx` on your computer (see qcma settings where this folder is), where the folder `xxxxxxxxxxxxxxxx` represents the AID (account ID that is 16 characters long) that you need to insert [here](http://cma.henkaku.xyz/).
 If the AID is valid, it will yield a key that you can now use to encrypt the demo.
 9. Change directory to the `h-encore` folder in terminal and use the key to encrypt all folders using (make sure you don't confuse the key with the AID, the key is 64 characters long!):
    ```
    psvimg-create -n app -K YOUR_KEY app PCSG90096/app